 But the man who runs the place is always incredibly harried.
 In fact, he looks like he just stepped out from his living quarters under a bridge somewhere.
 His mood is understandable – the workspace is breathtakingly disorganized.

 There are big logs of unopened mail everywhere.
-Power tools, opened cardboard boxes.
+Power tools, opened cardboard boxes, dead computers and expired battery bricks.

 Every time I step in there, I get the heebie-jeebies.
 I can feel the vibrations of dying battery cells and sense the emanations from the dozens of black boxes tumbled all around.